There are two questions every leader should try to answer:

 That’s where our Employee Feedback Platform could help.
 20+ surveys to help you deep dive on what matters to employees.
 Advanced language tech that turns 1000s of comments into clear headlines.
 Essentially, it’s everything you need to understand why people leave, and why they stay.

 The best part?
-It’s free to use for 21 days: plenty of time to send a survey and check out the analysis (which is done for you, by the way…).
+It’s free to get started.
 So if you want to boost retention, give it a go today: